Revenue Management

 This is the most concrete fear — and the one that is easiest to address factually.
 The specific worry is that the system will push rates too low and fill the hotel with the wrong guests, or push rates too high and damage a loyal-guest relationship, or make a move on a day you specifically did not want it touching.
 All three scenarios assume the system operates without boundaries.
 A well-designed automated pricing system operates exclusively within boundaries you set.

 In practice this means: a minimum rate the system will never go below regardless of how soft demand looks.
 A maximum rate it will never exceed regardless of how strong demand looks.
 An occupancy target that shapes how aggressively it moves rates between those limits.
 And an override on any specific date where you want to step in — a wedding group that has booked out the venue, a local event you know will suppress leisure demand, a corporate client whose rate relationship you are protecting.
-The system does not "own" the pricing.
+The system does not “own” the pricing.
 It executes the pricing strategy you have defined, at a cadence and with a market awareness no manual process can replicate.
+For a detailed breakdown of how hotel dynamic pricing actually works in practice, the mechanics are less opaque than most vendors suggest.

 What Control Actually Looks Like in Practice